Data Lake vs. Data Warehouse vs. Data Lakehouse: Understanding the Differences

 Data lakehouses combine features of data lakes and data warehouses.
 Like a data lake, they offer a unified storage platform for diverse data types.
 However, they also offer powerful data processing and analytics capabilities like a data warehouse.

-Essentially, data lakehouses use the data structure and management principles found in data warehousing and combine them with a data lake's flexibility and low-cost storage.
+Essentially, data lakehouses use the data structure and principles found in data warehousing and combine them with a data lake's flexibility and low-cost storage.

 Lakehouses address some common challenges associated with data lakes, including data governance and the potential for slower retrieval speeds.